Mattia46/cv/README.md

    Junior Web Developer available immediately.

-   After many years in the tax legislation industry as a Corporate Tax Consultant, I realised that it was time to follow my passion, so I attended an intensive coding programme (Makers Academy in London) and graduated as a full-stack developer.
+   After many years in the tax legislation industry as a corporate tax consultant, I realised that it was time to follow my passion, so I attended an intensive coding programme (Makers Academy in London) and graduated as a full-stack developer.
 I believe in TDD (Test Driven Development) and BDD (Behaviour Driven Development) to code my projects.